danrigall/get-to-da-choppa-react/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a re-creation of my brothers original game "Get To Da Choppa". *It is definitely a work in progress, so set your expectations low.*

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`